shlomielbaz/go-web/README.md

-# Web application implemented in GoLang
+# A web application implemented in GoLang
 This is very simple web application implemented in GoLang, it's utilized Go routes, template rendering, middleware and so.

 to run the sample use the following commands: